YauhenBichel/Kubernetes-Learning/Jobs.md

 A Job is a resource that (just like a Deployment) will create one or more pods for us.
 It will then watch these pods and make sure they do what they need to do and exit successfully.
 When all the pods finish, the Job is then marked as completed and its work is done.

+A Job can be used to run a task to completion.
+It will start a pod, wait until it finishes successfully, and then be marked as completed.
+A database migration is a good example of a task that could use a Job, as it doesn’t need to keep running after the migration finishes.

+By default, all Jobs will run just once to completion.
+We can change that with the completions property and define how many pods can run in parallel using the parallelism property.
+Kubernetes has another high-level resource called CronJob that we can use to schedule Jobs to run.

 ## example-job/echo-job.yaml
 example-job/echo-job.yaml  is a “one-shot” Job.
 It will start a container that echos a message and exits.
 As soon as this container finishes, it will be marked as “completed” and this Job is done.